 Got Rotting Roots?
 Pythium: An In-depth Analysis

-Brown, sludgy, decomposing roots… not a pretty picture, huh?
+Brown, sludgy, rotting roots… not a pretty picture, huh?
 Well when Pythium takes hold of your plants, this is exactly what you can expect to uncover!
-As one of the most common causes of seed rot, damping-off and root rot in hydroponics, the disease has devastating capabilities.
-But how much do you really know about it?
+As one of the most common causes of seed rot, damping-off and rotting roots in hydroponics, the disease has devastating capabilities in wet soil.
+But how much do you really know about the roots of plants and how they can be affected by diseases like Pythium?

 The arrival of summer inevitably sends temperatures soaring over the 25oC mark, which not only makes it difficult to control the indoor grow room environment but also causes issues with regards to the heating up of hydroponic nutrient solutions.
-Under these circumstances the feed mixture ends up containing less available dissolved oxygen, meaning your plants are much more prone to the notorious root disease caused by species of plant pathogenic genus pythium.
-Over the course of the following article we aim to reveal how pythium grows and develops in hydroponics systems, and how best to prevent and treat this invasive pathogen.
+Under these circumstances the feed mixture ends up containing less available dissolved oxygen, meaning your plants are much more prone to the notorious rotting roots caused by species of plant pathogenic genus pythium.
+Over the course of the following article we aim to reveal how pythium grows and develops, and how best to prevent and treat this invasive pathogen, eliminating rotting roots.

 Pythium was misclassified for over 150 years as fungus!
 It is not actually one at all, and instead belongs in the family Pythiaceae of the class Oomycete.
 These are fungal-like organisms that grow mycelium made of cellulose and produce spores called oospores and zoospores.